jmaraya1229/ECBackEnd/README.md

     * To delete a tag by id, the user must make a DELETE request and use this command before clicking SEND[^1] `http://localhost:3001/api/tags/id#`

-[^1]: The user must replace id# with the specific id number of the category, product, or tag that is meant to be manipulated.
+[^1]: The user must replace `id#` at the end of the command with the specific id number of the category, product, or tag that is meant to be manipulated.

 ## Technologies Used
 * dotenv